 - Heat some oil in a large non-stick pan.
 Once heated, add garlic and ginger.
 Fry for a minute until fragrant.½ tablespoon minced ginger, 2 cloves garlic

-- Add crumbled tofu along with the stir-fry sauce.
+- Add crumbled tofu along with the sauce.
 Cook until tofu is hot.
 Remove from heat and stir in the green onion.1 stalk green onion, salt

 - Give it a taste, adding more salt if needed.
 Let the filling cool down slightly before moving on to wrapping the dumplings.